How did the Romans begin?

 How did the Roman Empire end?

-Around 200AD the Roman Empire started to fall apart and soldiers were choosing their own emperors and fighting between themselves.
+Around 200AD the Roman Empire started to fall apart and soldiers were choosing their own emperors and fighting among themselves.
 Roman Empire became split permanently into East and West in 395AD.

 Then the city of Rome was attacked twice.
 A Visigoth chief called Odoacer made himself King of Italy and ended the Western Empire.
 The Eastern Empire continued for another thousand years.